William Brace

 William Brace (23 September 1865 – 12 October 1947) was a Welsh trade unionist and Liberal and Labour politician.

 Early life and career

 Born in Risca, in the coal-mining district of Monmouthshire, he was one of six children of Thomas and Anne Brace.
 Brace briefly attended school before starting work at the local colliery, aged 12.
 He later worked at Celynnen and Abercarn collieries He soon involved himself in trade union activities and politics and in 1890 was elected the local agent for the Monmouthshire Miners' Association.
 He was also elected to Monmouthshire County Council.

 Trade Union career

 Brace was an early advocate of a single union for all of Britain's colliers, an issue in which he clashed with William Abraham (Mabon).
 Following the Welsh coal strike of 1898 the Miners' Association became part of the new South Wales Miners' Federation, and Brace was elected its first vice-president.
-He was later to the union's president from 1912 to 1915.
+He was later to be the union's president from 1912 to 1915.